premkrrajbhar/InterestiFy/README.md

 ## 📋 Features

 - **Real-Time Calculation**: Calculates the Simple Interest, Principal Amount, and Total Value as soon as the "Calculate" button is clicked.
 - **Input Validation**: Ensures that all fields are filled before calculating.
-Alerts the user if any input is missing.
+Display a popup to the user if any input is missing.
 - **Reset Functionality**: Clears all input fields and hides the results for a fresh start.
 - **Responsive Design**: Optimized for desktops, tablets, and mobile devices to ensure a seamless user experience.
 - **User-Friendly Interface**: Easy-to-use interface with clear input fields, action buttons, and well-displayed results.